marius-schairer/MicroChallange3-LAIA/README.md

-# MicroChallange3-LAIA
+# LAIA-Raspi
-This is a first draft of collaborative machine learning and collective intelligence
+This code stack runs on a raspberry pi